rramadeu/rramadeu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-  Ph.
-D. student in Horticultural Sciences (Breeding & Genetics) w/ focus on autopolyploidy & plant genetics and breeding.
+ Graduate Research Assistant in the [Blueberry Breeding & Genomics Lab](https://www.blueberrybreeding.com).
+He is also a Ph.
+D. candidate in Horticultural Sciences (Breeding & Genetics) w/ focus on autopolyploidy & plant genetics and breeding.
 Primarly, work on the development and application of statistical-genetics methods to aid plant breeding.
-He currently is a Graduate Research Assistant in the [Blueberry Breeding & Genomics Lab](https://www.blueberrybreeding.com) under supervision of Dr. Patricio Munoz.

  Interested in R, plant breeding, statistical-genetics, and polyploidy.